warrior-companions/wc-tools/offline/README.md

 # Offline Tools

-This repo contains a collection of tools that can be self-hosted for offline use.
+This directory contains a collection of tools that can be self-hosted for offline use.
 These tools have been tested on Docker Desktop for Windows, using Linux containers.

-## Tool sets
+## Offline Tool sets

 ### Research Toolset
 The research toolset contains the following tools: